Unlunch is an alternative option to lunch, and it can be used as a study hall or for anyone who wants or needs quiet.

-But before a student decides to spend lunch in the media center, there are some main guidelines that a student needs to follow, or a student will not be allowed in the media center.
+But before a student decides to spend lunch in the media center, there are some main guidelines that a student needs to follow, or the student will not be allowed in the media center.

 UnLunch was created right after the pandemic for people to be in the media center instead of lunch.